kilipan/nasin-toki/README.md

 We can use it to join different parts of speech into a contextually appropriate *`anu`-phrase.*
 What I am calling `anu`-phrase here consists of two valid phrases joined by the word `anu`.
 These phrases then act as a new phrase that can occur in either of the subject, the predicate and the (direct and indirect) object.
+Using `anu` inside of `pi`-phrases should be avoided due to the arising ambiguities.

 Examples:
 `waso anu kala li tawa` - "The bird or the fish moves."
 `waso li pali anu pakala e tomo` - "Birds build or destroy the nest."
 `soweli li pali e tomo e lupa` - "Animals build nests or burrows."

 We can also put `anu` in a context-phrase, to indicate that the whole sentence is an alternative to something else.